Bartvds/muxie/README.md

 I've used [multiplex](https://www.npmjs.org/package/multiplex) for some time, but had some weird decoding issues.
 Besides some null bytes errors the recursive decoding broke my stack when streaming large amounts of very small chunks.
 I couldn't find how to fix this in the more complex logic and it's dependencies.

-Since I don't need duplex functionality I created mplex to mirror the same API but with a simpler (naïve?) implementation.
+Since I don't need duplex functionality I created muxie to mirror the same API but with a simpler (naïve?) implementation.

 ## Todo